Swift Registry

 Login to your private Cloudsmith Swift registry

-swift package-registry login https://swift.cloudsmith.io/OWNER/REPOSITORY/ --username USERNAME --password API-KEY
+swift package-registry login https://swift.cloudsmith.io/WORKSPACE/REPOSITORY/ --username USERNAME --password API-KEY

 swift package-registry login --token API-KEY